Syrian-Open-Source/jci-damascus-events/README.md

 - Run commands (this should run all dependencies)
 > php artisan jci:install

-this project use the laravel backpack for the admin side, and laravel-shift/blueprint to draw the migrations
+* Note: this project use the laravel backpack for the admin side, and laravel-shift/blueprint to draw the migrations

+you can now navigate to http://127.0.0.1:8000 and see the main page